 Voice Hoarseness in Princeton and Monroe, NJ

 Voice hoarseness that persists can be frustrating and could even mean that a more serious medical condition exists.
-The best way for the Central New Jersey area residents, including those in Princeton and Plainsboro, to find relief is to visit the office of board-certified otolaryngologist Dr. Scott Kay, FACS.
+The best way for the Central New Jersey area residents, including those in Princeton, Monroe and Plainsboro, to find relief is to visit the office of board-certified otolaryngologist Dr. Scott Kay, FACS.

 What is Voice Hoarseness?